elcolumbio/mlrepricer/README.md

 This is not a repricer.
 It should be used for statistical and ml analysis of your data.
 It would be nice if we share statistic analysis and discuss them and validate them.
 The data on it's own is not valueable.

-The linear regression for nonprime and prime listings, we can find.

-# I think every amazon merchant should do some statistical analysis.
-If you know some python, we should help you.

 # Where are we going?
 There won't be a service ever.
 You can see that by how flexible we build it, for datastorage, modularity.